Actindo-AG/Documentation/ActindoWorkFlow/Integration/01_ConfigureQueueTypes.md

   ![Queue type created](/Assets/Screenshots/ActindoWorkFlow/QueueTypes/QueueTypeCreated.png "[Queue type created]")

-  > [Info] An error notice is displayed when the number of booked vCores is not sufficient to create the queue type with the selected number of workers.
+  > [Info] An error notice is displayed if the number of booked vCores is not sufficient to create the queue type with the selected number of workers.

   ![Maximum total workers](/Assets/Screenshots/ActindoWorkFlow/QueueTypes/MaximumTotalWorkers.png "[Maximum total workers]")